gauthamvasan/gauthamvasan.github.io/index.md

             My Ph.D research focuses on reinforcement learning systems that operate in real-time, learning directly from experience.
 I’ve worked on asynchronous and distributed learning systems, reward design, and streaming reinforcement learning methods suited for online environments.

             <br><br>
-            Previously, I deployed deep reinforcement learning to a fleet of warehouse robots used by Gap and American Eagle at at <a href="https://ocadointelligentautomation.com/systems/robotic-sort-putwall" target="_blank">Kindred AI</a>.
-During my M.Sc. at the University of Alberta, I developed learning-from-demonstration techniques that allow amputees to teach their own prosthetic arms.
+            Previously, I deployed deep reinforcement learning to a fleet of warehouse robots used by Gap and American Eagle at <a href="https://ocadointelligentautomation.com/systems/robotic-sort-putwall" target="_blank">Kindred AI</a>.
+During my M.Sc at the University of Alberta, I developed learning-from-demonstration techniques that allow amputees to teach their own prosthetic arms.
 Long before that, I studied Instrumentation and Control Engineering at <a href="https://nitt.edu/" target="_blank">NIT Trichy</a>, India.

             <br><br>